 St Kilda Sea Baths, an iconic Melbourne swimming spot

-If you’re planning a visit to Melbourne and you love to swim, you’ve come to the right spot.
+If you’re planning to visit Melbourne and you love to swim, you’ve come to the right spot.
 You’ll find here lists of the best Melbourne indoor and outdoor pools, the loveliest of the hotel pools, some gorgeous beaches and wild river swimming spots as well.
 Read on and you might even find some swimming buddies!

 NB I haven’t put in opening times as they often change by season.
 Most pools do have lap swimming available most of the time, but I always suggest calling the pool to check when the best time is for a serious swim.
-Aussie pools do get VERY busy, so if you like a quiet swim, call the pool and ask advice.
+Aussie pools do get VERY busy, so if you like a quiet swim, call the pool and ask for advice.

 Top Melbourne Indoor + Outdoor Pools

 Starting with the oldest, this is also one of the most elegant of Melbourne’s old Victorian baths and also the closest swimming pool to the centre of Melbourne.
 This is one for laps and to tick off the swim bucket list.